SoftEng2-Group-16/thesis-management-project/documents/documentation.md

   - Description: fetches the last date used from the virtual clock system
   - Response: `200 OK` (success), `500 Internal Server Error` (failure)
   - Response body: a string containing the system date

+- POST `/api/uploadCV`
+  - Description: used to manage the uplaod of a new application with the associated CV file
+  - Request body: the application data
+  - Request file: contains the file saved as a Blob
+  - Response: `200 OK` (success), `500 Internal Server Error` (failure)
+  - Response body: the number new applications created (always 1)

 ## Testing